 Dogs and cats commonly carry roundworms from the time they are born.
 As roundworms reproduce, microscopic eggs are then excreted by your pet and can be harmful to you, your pet, and your children it is vital to regularly and effectively treat against them.
 A variety of other worms including tapeworm and lungworm can also cause harm to your pet and require regular control.

 We advise that puppies and kittens be treated every 2 weeks from birth to 12 weeks and then every 4 weeks until they reach 6 months of age.
-As adults, dogs and cats should be dewormed every 3 months.
+As adults, dogs and cats should be dewormed every 1-2 months.
+In the case of a pregnant dog or cat they should be dewormed 3 weeks before and again 3 weeks after giving birth.

 In the case of a pregnant dog or cat they should be dewormed 3 weeks before and again 3 weeks after giving birth.